What is the main source of law authorising this entity form?

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

-The SLLC must designate a person as its chief accountant (“kế toán trưởng”).
-The chief accountant must hold a Chief Accountant Certificate issued/recognized by the Vietnamese authorities.
+The SLLC must designate a person as its chief accountant (kế toán trưởng).
+For the first year of establishment, this position can be vacant.
+After that, a chief accountant must be appointed which can be an employee of the SLLC or outsourced to an accounting/payroll firm on a contractual or fee basis.
+The chief accountant must hold a Chief Accountant Certificate issued/recognised by the Vietnamese authorities.
 In theory, the chief accountant can be an expatriate.
-However, in practice, in order to satisfy the requirements to obtain the Chief Accountant Certificate, or in order for the Chief Accountant Certificate to be recognized, the chief accountant is normally a Vietnamese citizen.
+However, in practice, in order to satisfy the requirements to obtain the Chief Accountant Certificate, or in order for the Chief Accountant Certificate to be recognised, the chief accountant is normally a Vietnamese citizen.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?